About the projects posted on Red Hen:

 The Publications collection is the reason the site exists.

 Well, hey, there are thousands of manuscripts posed in fanfic archives.
 Good ones, too.
 And none of them are commercially publishable in their current state.
-Okay, in that case, I can offer a service.
+All right, in that case, I can offer a service.
 If an author I contact about one of their works gives me permission to base a project on it, I will do what I can to turn the manuscript into a book.
-Once approved, and exported, I will post it on the site for the author to refer people to (because fanfic archives rarely will accept .pdfs.
+Once approved, and exported, I will post it here on the site for the author to link to (because fanfic archives rarely will accept .pdfs.
 Certainly not .pdfs that are as graphics-heavy as the ones I produce).
 No project is ever posted on this site without the author's approval.

 All Red Hen Publications are posted in .pdf, and will need the Acrobat Reader, or Apple’s Preview to open and view.
 There is a link to the Adobe site on the Tools+Files page.